awsdocs/amazon-eks-user-guide/doc_source/aws-load-balancer-controller.md

 # Installing the AWS Load Balancer Controller add\-on<a name="aws-load-balancer-controller"></a>

+**Important**
+In versions 2\.5 and newer, the AWS Load Balancer Controller becomes the default controller for Kubernetes *service* resources with the `type: LoadBalancer` and makes an AWS Network Load Balancer \(NLB\) for each service\.
+It does this by making a mutating webhook for services, which sets the `spec.loadBalancerClass` field to `service.k8s.aws/nlb` for new services of `type: LoadBalancer`\.
+You can turn off this feature and revert to using the [legacy Cloud Provider](https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.4/guide/service/annotations/#legacy-cloud-provider) as the default controller, by setting the helm chart value `enableServiceMutatorWebhook` to `false`\.
+The cluster won't provision new Classic Load Balancers for your services unless you turn off this feature\.
+Existing Classic Load Balancers will continue to work\.

 The AWS Load Balancer Controller manages AWS Elastic Load Balancers for a Kubernetes cluster\.
 The controller provisions the following resources:

+Kubernetes `Ingress`
-+ An AWS Application Load Balancer \(ALB\) when you create a Kubernetes `Ingress`\.
+The AWS Load Balancer Controller creates an AWS Application Load Balancer \(ALB\) when you create a Kubernetes `Ingress`\.

+Kubernetes service of the `LoadBalancer` type
-+ An AWS Network Load Balancer \(NLB\) when you create a Kubernetes service of type `LoadBalancer`\.
+The AWS Load Balancer Controller creates an AWS Network Load Balancer \(NLB\) when you create a Kubernetes service of type `LoadBalancer`\.
 In the past, the Kubernetes network load balancer was used for *instance* targets, but the AWS Load balancer Controller was used for *IP* targets\.
 With the AWS Load Balancer Controller version `2.3.0` or later, you can create NLBs using either target type\.
 For more information about NLB target types, see [Target type](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/load-balancer-target-groups.html#target-type) in the User Guide for Network Load Balancers\.

 The AWS Load Balancer Controller was formerly named the *AWS ALB Ingress Controller*\.
 It's an [open\-source project](https://github.com/kubernetes-sigs/aws-load-balancer-controller) managed on GitHub\.

 This topic describes how to install the controller using default options\.
 You can view the full [documentation](https://kubernetes-sigs.github.io/aws-load-balancer-controller/latest/) for the controller on GitHub\.
 Before deploying the controller, we recommend that you review the prerequisites and considerations in [Application load balancing on Amazon EKS](alb-ingress.md) and [Network load balancing on Amazon EKS](network-load-balancing.md)\.
 Those topics also include steps on how to deploy a sample application that require the AWS Load Balancer Controller to provision AWS Application Load Balancers and Network Load Balancers\.

 **Prerequisites**
 + An existing Amazon EKS cluster\.
 To deploy one, see [Getting started with Amazon EKS](getting-started.md)\.
 + An existing AWS Identity and Access Management \(IAM\) OpenID Connect \(OIDC\) provider for your cluster\.
 To determine whether you already have one, or to create one, see [Creating an IAM OIDC provider for your cluster](enable-iam-roles-for-service-accounts.md)\.
-+ If your cluster is `1.21` or later, make sure that your Amazon VPC CNI plugin for Kubernetes, `kube-proxy`, and CoreDNS add\-ons are at the minimum versions listed in [Service account tokens](service-accounts.md#boundserviceaccounttoken-validated-add-on-versions)\.
++ Make sure that your Amazon VPC CNI plugin for Kubernetes, `kube-proxy`, and CoreDNS add\-ons are at the minimum versions listed in [Service account tokens](service-accounts.md#boundserviceaccounttoken-validated-add-on-versions)\.
 + Familiarity with AWS Elastic Load Balancing\.
 For more information, see the [Elastic Load Balancing User Guide](https://docs.aws.amazon.com/elasticloadbalancing/latest/userguide/)\.
 + Familiarity with Kubernetes [service](https://kubernetes.io/docs/concepts/services-networking/service/) and [ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) resources\.